plone/documentation/about/helper_tools.rst

 Language tools:
 ---------------

-These tools can help you to check for grammatical mistakes and typos, you should always a spell checker anyway !
+These tools can help you to check for grammatical mistakes and typos, you should always use a spell checker anyway !

 **LanguageTool** `is an Open Source proof­reading software for English, French, German, Polish, and more than 20 other languages <https://www.languagetool.org/>`_.

 **After the Deadline** `is a language checker for the web <http://www.afterthedeadline.com/>`_.
+This handy tool is also available in your Plone sites, by the way, see the :doc:`conent quality </working-with-content/content-quality/index>` section